sawyerwatts/Checklists/design.md

     - [ ] From incomplete information about inputs and/or outputs, how well can you triangulate that the cause is or is not in this code?
         - [ ] What are this system's FMS DB queries?
-- [ ] How's the development implementation cost (particularly for setting up the infrastructure)?
+- [ ] How's the development implementation cost (particularly for setting up the infrastructure and permissions and auth)?
     - [ ] Are there licensing costs?
     - [ ] If relevant, how's the DevFinOps?
 - [ ] Is it possible that some addition/change that will occur frequently and thus will be a recurring pattern that should be accounted for and made easy through the design?
+    - Make the common path easy!
 - [ ] Are there any events that would be beneficial to push?
 - [ ] How could the components run out of memory or disk?
 - [ ] How does the design fare against [scalability and SLA requirements](./scalabilityAndSla.md)?